tremho/nativescript-dynamic-label/README.md

 by the actual control, since each platform handles its word wrapping and fitting in subtle but often significantly different ways.
-However, it should be reasonably representative of what likely would display if set to the control at this font size (assuming text wrap is enabled).
-This information may be more useful for any do-it-yourself layout tasks than for actual representation of what the control renders.
+However, it should be reasonably representative of what likely would display if set to a `Label` control at this font size (assuming text wrap is enabled).
+This information may be more useful for any do-it-yourself layout tasks than for actual representation of what the dynamic label itself control renders.

 ```javascript